jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 ![The Fortis Clutch charging handle weighs in at 1.06 oz.
 It's single-sided, but this is the only side that has a real function in mil-spec charging handles anyway.
 As pictured, the weight is now 3 lb, 12.1 oz.][progress-2019-04-21T10]
 ![This 3D-printed trigger guard of carbon-fiber copolyester weighs in at 0.21 oz.][progress-2019-05-02T19]
 ![The endplate has a quick-detach mounting point for a sling.
 The ratcheting nut doesn't require staking.
 Both are produced by Primary Weapon Systems of Boise, just around the corner.][progress-2019-06-16T14:57]
-![For now, I have a simple thread protector in lieu of a muzzle brake.
-I 3D-printed it out of carbon-fiber copolyester.][progress-2019-09-11]
-*2019 — Charging handle, trigger guard, endplate, & thread protector*
+*2019 — Charging handle, trigger guard, & endplate*
 </div>

 [Trigger-guard design][guard-model] courtesy of Gregory Spicer.